Onion raita is a common side dish in India used as condiment for mainly biryani. Learn how to make it perfectly with video, step by step photos.

 - ½ Tomato deseeded, chopped finely

-- 2 tbsp Carrot chopped
+- 2 tablespoon Carrot chopped

-- 2 tbsp Coriander leaves chopped
+- 2 tablespoon Coriander leaves chopped

 - Peel and wash onion.
 Cut into two and remove the dried thick part on the top.